On this page:

 - 186 Andrews Hall

 - 2 portable units

 Did you know that the license for that movie you "bought" may only allow you to show it at home, not on campus?
-Did you know that recording a TV program off the air may only allow you to show it at home, not on campus?
+Did you know that recording a TV show may only allow you to show it at home, not on campus?

 The following is from the Motion Picture Licensing Corporation and contains specific language concerning copyrighted videocassettes and DVDs.

-Pre-recorded home videocassettes and DVDs ("Videos") that are available for rental or purchase include the right to exhibit the movie for home use only.
+DVDs and Blu-rays that are available for rental or purchase include the right to exhibit the movie for home use only.
 These motion pictures do not include a license for showing outside one's home.

 If you wish to show movies for any other use or in any other place, you must have a separate license which specifically authorizes such use.

 These simple and straightforward rules are detailed in the federal Copyright Act, as amended, Title 17 of the United States Code.
 According to The Copyright Act, only the copyright owner holds the exclusive right, among others, "to perform the copyrighted work publicly."
 (Section 106)

 In summary, the Copyright Act mandates: The rental or purchase of a Video does not bear the right "to perform the copyrighted work publicly."
 (Section 202) Videos may be shown without a SEPARATE license in the home to "a normal circle of family and its social acquaintances" (Section 101)